Welcome to evergreen Valley college! What do we have to offer?

 How Many Units Do I Need to Take?

-How Do I Pay for EVC?
+How Do I Pay for EVC classes?

 EVC accepts payments made by credit card, money order, or cash.
 No personal checks can be accepted.
 Students must pay tuition or may be dropped from their courses, resulting in notification to the USCIS.